evinr/webcam/README.md

 # Webcam
-Just figuring out how to build a webcam using off the shelf components
+A pet project figuring out how to build a webcam using off the shelf components

+##Random Notes
 To list devices:
 v4l2-ctl --list-devices